hyosung11/Launch-School/Courses/journal.md

 18:51 Reviewing problems from this week's study sessions and they don't seem as difficult as when I first worked on them.
 That's progress.

 19:14 Still drilling on practice problems.
 I'm getting there.

+19:43 I switched to reading the API book.
+Time to go up to put the kids to bed.